 Editor’s Note: This solution may need to be updated to align with the KI once the ENs in the KI is resolved.

-This is a solution to KI #1, using truancation of SUPIs.
+This is a solution to KI #1, using truncation of SUPIs.

 6.7.2 Solution details

 Edtor’s Note: The exact way that this solution addresses requirements in KI#1 needs to be elaborated in detail.